 - 1. Distribution by geography: Therapeutics in possession of the state could be distributed on a geographic basis (e.g., county, region) based upon size of population, burden of disease, and/or by weighting for baseline health disparities.
 The geographic unit of distribution may be a county (smallest) or region (largest), with subsequent distribution decisions made by receiving party. - a.
 Example: Please see the "Ethical Allocation Framework for Bamlanivimab Treatment of Covid-19 in Wisconsin."
 This drug was allocated based on disease burden and SVI at the county level. - 2.
 Targeted Geographical "Hot Spot" Approach: Therapeutics could be directed to geographic areas of the state that are most in need of relief, due to disease burden or health care system strain.
 This maximizes the utility of a therapeutic drug as a public health tool. - 3.
 Centralized Geographical Distribution Hub: Therapeutics in possession of the state could be allotted to a central distribution hub in each region of the state (i.e. county or group of counties served by a major healthcare system).
+This allotment could be determined by Covid-19 case burden weighted for baseline health disparities, as described in Approach 1, above.
 The state should set forth a uniform lottery system for use by all health systems/providers in this scenario.
 The drug would be transferred from the hub to the healthcare provider for use by each individual.
 This scheme allows for a more equitable distribution of scarce medications via micro-allocation on the patient-level, and works best when the number of qualifying patients is low or when the available supply is low.
 Difficulties include the need for appropriate lead-time, considerations about drug transport and other logistical concerns related to not having drugs on-site. - 4.
 Distribution by facility: Therapeutics could be distributed to healthcare facilities or systems, local public health departments, or outpatient clinics based upon disease burden in the community or within a particular institution. - 5.
 Distribution to individual patients: Therapeutics could be distributed to individual patients via random allocation for those meeting clinical criteria for treatment as defined by FDA authorization.
 Alternatively, therapeutics could be distributed to a subset of patients that have been identified in published research as being most likely to benefit.
 This scheme allows for a more equitable distribution of scarce medications via micro-allocation on the patient-level, and works best when the number of qualifying patients is low or when the available supply is low.
-Distribution to individual patients by DHS may be impractical for large quantities of medication or if complex clinical criteria must be considered. - 6.
+Distribution to individual patients by DHS may be impractical for large quantities of medication or if complex clinical criteria must be considered.

+5.a.
 Step-wise/Tiered approach by patient risk factors/criteria: A tiered approach creates multiple levels of eligibility distinguished by clinical criteria, where those prioritized higher are those most likely to benefit and most likely to have serious adverse effects from COVID-19.
-Tierbased inclusion/exclusion criteria can be formulated in light of scarcity.
+Tier-based inclusion/exclusion criteria can be formulated in light of scarcity.
 Once all patients within a tier are treated, patients in the next (less stringent) tier would be considered.
 If there is not enough medication to treat all patients within a tier, then random allocation methods (random or weighted lottery) can be used.
 This has been the approach already used by local health-systems in Wisconsin when supply is limited.
+This type of allocation could take place directly to the patient from the state, or could be provided as guidance from the state to sites of care receiving therapeutics, depending on the scarcity of the therapeutic and the criteria for use.

-Generic algorithm for the rapeutic distribution.
+Generic algorithm for therapeutic distribution.